bwarren2/objective_impeachment/PITCHME.md

 #### Summary so far

-For White House meetings, Sondland flatly said "Was there a quid pro quo?
-The answer is yes." and indicated Rudy Giuliani as the primary messenger.
+Sondland: "There was a quid pro quo."
+Rudy Giuliani was the primary messenger.

-In September, Sondland told President Zelensky's aide (Yermak) "announce the investigations to get the aid."
+Sondland told President Zelensky's assistant "announce the investigations to get the military aid."

-Those facts substantiate 1, 2, and 3; Trump sought/demanded indirectly (through other people) something he wanted in exchange for official acts.
+**This is claims 1-3.**

 But were the investigations primarily valuable to Trump?
 Giuliani thought so.